mtorials/hugo-mt32/content/posts/the-difficulty-of-making-a-simple-blog.md

 ## Continuous Deployment

-Having to upload the newly rendered website via FTP every time you change something is a bit tedious and an argument against a solution like this when I started.
+Having to upload the newly rendered website via FTP every time you change something is a bit tedious and an argument against a solution like this.
 But when I learned Netlify has an integration for Hugo I decided to give it a try.

 Netlify is a tool to deploy websites easily.
 You just have to connect it to a Git repository, done.
 After logging in with my already existing GitHub account I was able to deploy my Hugo website I made with exactly two commands a few minutes earlier.
 And on every commit Netlify builds and updates the website.
 Although I really like my VPS running Nginx I found this way of getting your own website up stunningly fast and easy.